wmxings/Anytype_TOC/README/README_en-US.md

 - Responsive design

 ## Usage
-1. Copy the `custom.css` file to your project
+1. Copy the `custom.css` file to your Anytype project
 2. Include the CSS file in your HTML
 3. Ensure your table of contents uses proper HTML tags